abiiranathan/programming-lectures/README.md

 pip install -r requirements.txt
 ```

+> Note that the requirements files has very many packages that are not needed for the lectures yet, but they are there for future use.
+You may need about 1GB of space to install all the packages.
+The process will take some time to complete.

 ## Running the Lectures
 To run the lectures, run the following command in your terminal: